Histwo/Histwo.github.io/index.md

 list_title: "News and Updates"
 layout: home
 ---
 ## the Creator's two servants: Instruments of His will.
 Incarnated for His purposes.
-Executing His justice.
 ![the cherubim](http://Histwo.github.io/cherubim.jpg)

 ## who the Creator is